gemini-clustering/GemClus/README.md

 EU Horizon 2020 project AI4Media, under contract no. 951911.

-Also many many thanks to Pierre-Alexandre Mattei, Frederic Precioso and Charles Bouveyron for their contribution in the GEMINI project.
-Thanks as well go to Jhonatan Torres for his insights on the development.
+Also many many thanks to Pierre-Alexandre Mattei, Frederic Precioso and Charles Bouveyron for their contribution in the GEMINI project, as well as Mickaël Leclercq and Arnaud Droit.
+Special thanks go to Jhonatan Torres for his insights on the development.